GovindKumar04/Rydex/server/README.md

-# Uber Backend
+# Rydex Backend

-This is the backend for the Uber-like application.
-It is built using Node.js, Express, and MongoDB.
-The backend provides APIs for user registration and authentication.
+Rydex is a backend application for an Uber-like service, built using **Node.js**, **Express**, and **MongoDB**.
+It provides APIs for user registration, authentication, and profile management.

+## Features

+1. **User Registration**: Allows users to register with their first name, last name, email, and password.
+2. **User Login**: Authenticates users and generates a JSON Web Token (JWT) for secure access.
+3. **User Profile**: Retrieves the authenticated user's profile.
+4. **Logout**: Logs out the user by blacklisting the token.
+5. **Password Hashing**: Ensures secure storage of user passwords using bcrypt.
+6. **JWT Authentication**: Provides secure access to protected routes using JWT.
+7. **Input Validation**: Validates user inputs using `express-validator`.
+8. **Token Blacklisting**: Implements token blacklisting for secure logout functionality.

 ## Project Structure

 ```
-.gitignore
 server/
     .env
     app.js